StephanPartzsch/FDT-code-templates/README.md

   * i.e. creating a text field with a text format

 * *Parsley Templates* - Templates to shorten the work with [Parsley](http://www.spicefactory.org/parsley).
 These templates were created for Parsley version 2.4
-  * Template for adding a logger instance as a field
   * Template for *Inject* metadata tag
   * Template for *MessageDispatcher* metadata tag
   * Method stub for *Init* metadata tag